 The edges were crisp while the inside stayed thick and soft.
 The caramel and nougat in the candy bars helped them be chewy as well.
 If you like cookies soft and chewy, these cookies will be your new favorite.

 I used $1,000,000 bars and Snickers bars, but you can use your favorite candy bar.
-I have tried Heath bars, Peanut butter cups, Butterfingers, and Take Five bars.
-I have never tried candy bars such as Twix or Kit Kat that has a wafer/cookie in it.
+Other options are Heath bars, Peanut

 Quarter Pound Chocolate Candy Bar Cookie Recipe Tips

 - Cookies remain fresh in an airtight container for 1 week.

 - Cookie dough and baked cookies freeze well, up to 4 months.

 - After freezing the cookie, bake as directed whenever you’re ready to bake.

 - Read your recipe through completely before starting.